sokol815/parseEquation.js/README.md

 # mathParser.js
 A general math parser for javascript

-supports: (each group is a separate order-of-operations priority descending) parentheses

- exponents

- division
- multiplication
- modulus

- dice rolls

- addition
- subtraction
+supports: parentheses / exponents / division, multiplication, modulus / dice rolls / addition, subtraction.

+PEMDAS order is followed... modulus is weighted the same as division and multiplication, dice rolls are between division/multiplication/modulus and addition/subtraction.

 usage: